Course Catalog

 Graduate

 Designed to aid advanced psychology graduate students with development of competence in professional activities (e.g., preparing a vita, making job and conference presentations, submitting and reviewing manuscripts and grant proposals, professional communication, career decisions).
-Multiple-term course; students receive 6 credits in the second quarter of attendance; the grade and evaluation submitted for the final quarter applies to the previous quarter.
-Enrollment restricted to advanced psychology graduate students.
+Enrollment is restricted to advanced psychology graduate students.
 May be repeated for credit.

 PSYC 290E